lawrence041866/Ocean-current_Li/reproduction_package/README.md

 Yiran Li (Graduate School of Economics, Kobe University)

-Target journal: *Nature Communications*.
 This package reproduces every number, figure and supplementary table in the manuscript from public data.

 ---